Dominium-Apum/kernel_xiaomi_chime/README.md

 - `main`/Default branch - The one that receives constant changes and force pushes, keep in mind that the patches that go here are not promised to stable and are always subject to removal.

 - `android` - The comparitively slower rolling branch, the changes that make the cut drop down here.
-This branch also adds a patch for [KernelSU](https://github.com/tiann/KernelSU), this is omitted from the main branch to avoid build issues for predictability reasons.
+This branch also adds [KernelSU](https://github.com/Dominium-Apum/kernelsu/tree/v0.9.X) that's forked to keep the kernel-space driver working for non-GKI kernels, this is omitted from the main branch.
 Few experimental compiler optimizations are also missing here compared to `main` to retain compatibility with AOSP Clang.

 - `The rest of the branches` - They're just there for me to segregate and test/experiment with different patchsets, they shouldn't mean much to you unless if you feel curious.